a-rob-co-hypothesis/market-data-updater/README.md

 4. Updates the local table
 5. Logs:

     Ticker NVDA updated: +1 row (2025-11-07)
     Source A failed → fallback to source B

 ---

+## 📝 Project Notes
+- ⚠️ HTML scraping is not yet implemented.
+- The demo currently fetches data only via `yfinance`.
+- Logging and error handling are basic; advanced fallback is not active.

+---

-## 🧩 Extend the project
+## 🧩 Extend the Project
 - Add asynchronous fetching (`aiohttp`)
 - Visual dashboard with Streamlit
 - Automate execution via cron/Task Scheduler